!!! Early booking advisable !!!

 Day 3Today we travel through Galway City and onwards to Moycullen, at the gateway to Connemara, where you will stay in Curra Farm on the shore of Lough Corrib.
 Lough Corrib is the second largest lake in Ireland.
 It covers 176 sq metres and is famous for trout, salmon and coarse fishing.
 In the 12th century, the first canal on the island of Ireland was cut to allow boats to travel from Lough Corrib to the sea.
 It was once believed that there are 365 islands on Lough Corrib but more recent surveys have shown that there are 1327.
 One of the most famous of these, at the narrowest point of the lake, between Maam and Doon, is where Hen's Castle (Castlekirk) is located.
 This strategically placed castle played a very important role in Irish history and was one of Ireland’s female warriors Grace O’Malley (Grainnuaile) many homes in the area and the scene of several bloody battles.
 In April 2014 a 4,500-year-old log boat was among 12 early Bronze Age, Iron Age and medieval craft found on the bottom of Lough Corrib, along with several Viking-style battle axes and other weapons.
 Before your riding adventure begins you'll have an opportunity to settle in, relax in your room, refresh in the Jacuzzi or take a walk around the farm.
 Our mares and foals will be on view grazing happily at the farm while some of our young stock will be on view while being trained for their career with us.
 Over a light lunch, we will chat about your riding experience and what you can expect from your stay with us.
 Then we will bring you to the stable yard to meet our ponies and horses and introduce you to your equine partner on this adventure.
 We will then show you how to groom and prepare your mount for riding.
 This is an essential element of the bonding process and helps to build up mutual trust and respect.
 Your riding skills will be assessed in our enclosed arena to ensure we have the right match of horse personality to suit your ability and experience.
 Changes will be made if necessary at this point.
 It matters to us that you feel safe and comfortable with your pony or horse so we will take as much time as necessary to get it right.
 When everybody is happy, we'll take a ride around the farm and lakeshore to help cement the bond and build up an appetite for a traditional Irish meal.
 Over dinner, we'll teach you some gaelic words and phrases.
 If you have any energy left you can learn to play our national game of hurling, which is believed to be the world's oldest field game - http://www.gaa.ie/about-the-gaa/our-games/hurling/ - before you retire to your comfortable bed for a well-earned sleep.

 Day 4Before breakfast, you will have an option of helping us to feed our herd of Connemara ponies or having a lie-in.
 After continental buffet breakfast, we'll meet in the yard where you will groom your pony and tack up for our second ride which takes us down quiet country lanes into the forestry.
 The forestry tracks offer several options, depending on your level of ability and confidence.
-You can choose a leisurely trot or opt for an invigorating canter or take on one of the jumping lanes.
+You can choose a leisurely trot or opt for an invigorating canter along the route and we will stop for a gourmet picnic in the enchanted forest.
 We'll make our way back to the yard via the lake shore where you can bring your pony for a paddle or splash in the water to cool down before we untack and take care of them.
 There's just enough time for a quick coffee before we make our way to the wonderful Bridgit’s garden http://www.brigitsgarden.ie/ for lunch and much more!
 Brigit is another example of a strong and independent Irish woman.
 The name Brigit means 'Exalted One' and refers both to St Brigit, the powerful 6th century abbess of Kildare, and the pre-Christian Brigit, goddess for many Celtic peoples across Europe.
 Many of the stories associated with St Brigit are clearly pre-Christian in origin, so the two Brigit's are inextricably linked.
-Before our day comes to a close we will bring you back to Curra House where you can relax and get ready to for another hearty Irish meal in the comfort of our home.
+Before our day comes to a close we will bring you back to Curra Farm where you can relax and get ready to for another hearty Irish meal in the comfort of our home.
 You have the option of visiting the nearby village of Moycullen to mingle with the locals or simply relax on the sofa with an Irish coffee or spend some quality time counting the bubbles in the Jacuzzi.

 Day 5As usual, you have the option to ease yourself into the day or to join us as we feed and check our Connemara herd.